samuel-jimenez/GramEditor/docs/src/development/linux.md

 ### Later

-This can be done by Zed staff.
+This can be done by Tehanu staff.

-- Build Zed with symbols:
+- Build Tehanu with symbols:
   Check out the commit found previously and modify `Cargo.toml`.
   Apply the following diff then make a release build.